Child and Youth Mental Health Research Group - Current projects

 PRE-EMPT “PREdiction of Early Mental Disorder and Preventive Treatment” Centre of Research Excellence

-This project is led by Professor Barnaby Nelson, Orygen, melbourne and is a partnership with researchers at Telethon Kids Institute (Associate Professor Ashleigh Lin), University of Adelaide (Dr Scott Clark), University of Queensland (Professor Christel Middeldorp), University of Groningen (Netherlands) (Professor Hanneke Wigman) and Ludwig-Maximilians-Universität München (Germany) (Professor Nikolaos Koutsouleris).
+This project is led by Professor Barnaby Nelson, Orygen, Melbourne and is a partnership with researchers at Telethon Kids Institute (Associate Professor Ashleigh Lin), University of Adelaide (Dr Scott Clark), University of Queensland (Professor Christel Middeldorp), University of Groningen (Netherlands) (Professor Hanneke Wigman) and Ludwig-Maximilians-Universität München (Germany) (Professor Nikolaos Koutsouleris).
 The CRE will deliver a program of work examining how mental illnesses develop, and identifying risk and protective factors.
 The UQ/CHQ CYMHS research group focuses on the role of genetic factors in the development and course of mental illnesses.

 Investigators: Christel Middeldorp, Enda Byrne, and Naomi Wray